Hadi Ghaffari

-Hojjatoleslam Hadi Ghaffari (حجت الاسلام هادی غفاری) (born June 25, 1950 in Azarshahr) is a member of the central council of Imam assembly forces and the president of the Al-Hadi Institute in Iran.
-He was accused of murdering the ex-Prime Minister Amir-Abbas Hoveida during the sham trials by Sadeq Khalkhali on April 7, 1979.
+Hujjat al-Islam Hadi Ghaffari (حجت الاسلام هادی غفاری) (born June 25, 1950 in Azarshahr) is a member of the central council of Imam assembly forces and the president of the Al-Hadi Institute in Iran.
+He was accused of murdering the ex-Prime Minister Amir-Abbas Hoveyda during the sham trials by Sadeq Khalkhali on April 7, 1979.
 He was also in charge of supervising Hezbollah of Iran.
 He was a member of Islamic Consultative Assembly In the first three periods.
 He is the son of Hossein Ghaffari, a mullah that was tortured to death in prison before the Iranian Revolution.

 According to Dr Mir Ali Montazam, one-time first secretary at the Iranian embassy, Ghaffari, was nicknamed the "machinegun mullah", since he was mostly seen with guns in the early revolution years.
 Montazam further alleges that Ghaffari played a key part in funding the Provisional IRA during the Troubles.
 Iranian officials deposited £4 million into a secret Jersey bank account, funded by the sale of artwork from the Iranian Embassy in London.
 Ghaffari was sent to Belfast and organized the distribution of the money via sympathetic Irish businessmen.